Exceptional zero formulas for anticyclotomic p-adic L-functions: Construction of Fornea-Gehrmann plectic points

 \section{Construction of Fornea-Gehrmann plectic points}

-During the writing of this paper, M. Fornea and L. Gehrmann came in \cite{fornea2021plectic} with a very novel and interesting construction with which they are able to provide elements in certain completed tensor products of elliptic curves.
-These elements, called {\bf plectic points}, generalize the construction of Darmon points in \S\ref{subsection.darmonpoints}.
+M. Fornea and L. Gehrmann came in \cite{fornea2021plectic} with a very novel and interesting construction with which they are able to provide elements in certain completed tensor products of elliptic curves.
+These elements, called {\bf plectic points}, generalize classical constructions of Heegner and Darmon points.
 Moreover, they are conjectured to be non-zero in rank $r\leq[F:\Q]$ situations, hence they open the door to important progress towards our understanding of the Birch and Swinnerton-Dyer conjecture in rank $r\geq 2$ situations (although we are restricted to the case $r\leq [F:\Q]$).
-In this direction, they prove in \cite[Theorem 5.13]{fornea2021plectic} the analogous of Theorem \ref{mainTHM} with Darmon points replaced by plectic points.
-Our aim in the following sections is to generalize their result adapting our proof of Theorem \ref{mainTHM}.